carbon-language/carbon-lang/mlir/docs/Bindings/Python.md

 Operations can be created given a `Location` and an optional `InsertionPoint`.
-It is often easier to user context managers to specify locations and insertion points for several operations created in a row as decribed above.
+It is often easier to user context managers to specify locations and insertion points for several operations created in a row as described above.

 Concrete operations can be created by using constructors of the corresponding `OpView` subclasses.
 The generic, default form of the constructor accepts: